 If you find yourself needing to file bankruptcy and you don’t qualify for a Chapter 7 under the means test, you still have debt relief options.
 There are a few options available depending on your overall situation.
 If you simply have unsecured credit card debt and you have not received a summons you might want to try to negotiate with your creditors to settle some debts.
 Or, you might consider Chapter 13 bankruptcy.

-Chapter 13 for Homeowners
+Chapter 13 Bankruptcy

 Getting Around the Means Test for Recent Income Changes

-Dealing with Creditor Harassment and Legal Issues
+Dealing with Creditor Harassment and Collection

 It’s best to consult a bankruptcy attorney right away if you are seeking debt relief to avoid judgments, liens, bank levies and wage garnishments.
 Typically, your bankruptcy attorney can help fend off creditors that are harassing or trying to intimidate you into paying them.
-This can be the difference of being able to delay filing bankruptcy until you can qualify for a chapter 7, rather than being forced into a repayment plan to avoid repossession or wage garnishment.
+This can be the difference of being able to delay filing bankruptcy until you can qualify for a Chapter 7, rather than being forced into a repayment plan to avoid repossession or wage garnishment.